rbdannenberg/arco/doc/ugens.md

 `/arco/recplay/start id start_time` - Start playback from time offset
 `start_time` (a float), which is relative to the start of recording.

-`/arco/recplay/act id action_id` - Set the action id to `action_id`.
-This id is sent when playback reaches the end of the recording.

 `/arco/recplay/stop id` - Stop playback.
 Playback continues until the fade-out completes.
 (Note that the fade-out may have already started if the end of recording is near.)